tsunami416604/azure-docs.hu-hu/articles/machine-learning/team-data-science-process/scala-walkthrough.md

 **A kimenetre:**

-A tesztadatokat ROC = 0.9847103571552683
+A teszt adatai ROC = 0.9847103571552683

-### <a name="create-a-gbt-classification-model"></a>GBT besorolási modell létrehozása
+### <a name="create-a-gbt-classification-model"></a>Hozzon létre egy GBT osztályozási modell
-Ezután hozzon létre egy GBT besorolási modell MLlib tartozó használatával `GradientBoostedTrees()` működik, és értékelje ki a modell a tesztadatokat.
+Ezután hozzon létre egy GBT osztályozási modell a MLlib segítségével `GradientBoostedTrees()` függvényt, és értékelje ki a modell a tesztadatokat.

     # TRAIN A GBT CLASSIFICATION MODEL BY USING MLLIB AND A LABELED POINT